-Writing Exercises (WE): During week 1 through week 10 you will be completing eight WEs and will be providing feedback to a peer's WE.
-All the WEs will be based on two assigned articles, which are available on eClass.
+Writing Exercises (WE): During week 1 through week 9 you will be completing six WEs where you will be required to post your work and interact with your peers' work.
+All the WEs will be based on assigned articles available on eClass.
 Please see Writing Exercises Guide on eClass for detailed description of individual WEs and respective deadlines.
-The deadlines for uploading drafts and feedback are fixed and cannot be extended.
-Therefore, if you are unable to submit a draft or feedback, for ANY reason, you will lose the opportunity to receive engagement points for the missed work.

-Essay and Essay Components (EC): Over the duration of the course you will write one argumentative essay on a controversial issue in psychology.
+Essay Components (EC): Over the duration of the course you will write one argumentative essay on a controversial issue in psychology.
 This essay will be broken down into smaller essay components that together will build to form the final essay.
-Each week we will spend time synchronously (over Zoom) working on your essay.
-You are also expected to spend time outside of class working on your essay.
+Each week we will spend time synchronously (over Zoom) working on elements of your essay.
+Most of the work for your essay, however, will take place asynchronously (e.g., researching literature, writing).
 From week 2 through week 11, you will be expected to submit your essay components on eClass AND discuss them with peers in breakout groups on Zoom in order to receive peer feedback.
-ECs are due each Thursday by 11:30 am.
-These deadlines are fixed and cannot be extended.

 For a complete guide to Essay Components and deadlines, see Essay Components Guide on eClass.